DEFRA/ffc-pay-core/resources/testing/README.md

 If the repo contains all the required files you need, to start:

-cd into the /resources/testing directory run the command : ./automation-script.sh
+run `cd /resources/testing directory` run the command : `./automation-script.sh`

 You will be shown an output in your terminal similar to below: